 This is another critical reason to retain the services of an experienced personal injury attorney.
 Many insurance companies will try to assign more fault to the injury victim in an effort to reduce the overall settlement award.
-Your Passaic County car accident attorney can ensure that you are not wrongly assigned fault, and that you receive the full amount of compensation possible in your case.
+Your New Jersey car accident attorney can ensure that you are not wrongly assigned fault, and that you receive the full amount of compensation possible in your case.

 Offering Free, No-Obligation Consultations

-At The Law Office of Fredson & Statmore, we have over 50 years of experience helping clients across Clifton, Bloomfield, Wayne, Paterson, Little Falls, West Milford, Woodland Park, and Passaic County to recover full and fair compensation for auto accident injury claims of all kinds.
+At The Law Office of Fredson Statmore Bitterman, we have over 50 years of experience helping clients across the State of New Jersey to recover full and fair compensation for auto accident injury claims of all kinds.

 Lead by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team has already recovered millions of dollars in compensation for our clients, and we are ready to put our proven track record of success to work for you.

-To speak with our office today in a free and confidential consultation regarding your auto accident injury needs and concerns, please contact us online, or through our Clifton, NJ office at (973) 777-8600.
+To speak with our office today in a free and confidential consultation regarding your auto accident injury needs and concerns, please contact us online, or through our Bloomfield, NJ office at (973) 777-8600.